-The home for Kim Quirk and for the Enfield Energy Emporium’s renewable energy resource center.
+The home of Kim Quirk, Dick DuMez, Kilowatt (our cat) and the Enfield Energy Emporium’s renewable energy resource center.
 This page documents the renovation from an 1858 historic shell to a zero net energy building.

-- Historical Preservation: This house was originally built in the late 1850’s.
-It is gutted on the inside, the windows and siding have been removed/replaced, but there are some good ‘bones’ and lots of embodied energy.
-We’d like to keep (or restore) the character of the building and its era to the best of our ability.
+Historical Preservation: This house was originally built in the late 1850’s.
+It was gutted on the inside, the windows and siding were removed and partially replaced, but there are some good ‘bones’ and lots of embodied energy.
+We planned to keep (or restore) the character of the building and its era to the best of our ability.

 And here is the strategy to meet those goals:

-- Thermal Storage Tank, by Thermal Storage Solutions.
+Thermal Storage Tank, by Thermal Storage Solutions.
 Think of this as a very large, well insulated, thermos in the ground.
-Unlike geo-thermal systems we not using the ground for its heat capacity, just as a place to put the thermos.
+Unlike geo-thermal systems we not using the ground for its heat capacity.
+The ground is just a place to put the thermos.
 The size of this tank, how many BTUs can be stored, for how long, and how quickly they can be retrieved in the winter are all part of the heating models for this house.